 This page provides an outline of the requirements for Primary Care Partnerships (PCPs) to report to the Department of Health and Human Services on their activities between 1 July 2019 and 30 June 2020.

 The purpose of reporting is to enable the department to assess PCP activity against the Primary Care Partnership Program Logic, PCP strategic plans and state-wide and local priorities.

-This year's requirements are outlined in the Primary Care Partnerships – 2019-20 reporting requirements.
+This year's requirements are outlined in the Primary Care Partnerships – 2019-20 reporting requirements - updated June 2020.
 Please refer to this document for information on how to submit reports.

 The following is an update of reporting for 2019-20: